Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: Introduction

 The advantage of this point of view resides in the fact that it splits the BSD-conjecture into more manageable pieces.
 Specifically, when the considered representation $\varrho$ arises from an automorphic form, the right framework to be explored becomes apparent.
 For example, Bertolini, Darmon and Rotger \cite{BDR} proved new instances of the conjecture in rank $0$ for rational elliptic curves in the case of $\varrho$ an odd, irreducible two dimensional Artin representation.
 By modularity, both $\varrho$ and $E_{/\bb{Q}}$ correspond to some automorphic representation of $\mrm{GL}_{2,\bb{Q}}$, thus it should not come as a total surprise that the main theorem of \cite{BDR} is obtained by a careful analysis of elements of higher Chow groups of a product of modular curves.
 Another noteworthy result was obtained by Darmon and Rotger \cite{DR2} when $\varrho$ is the tensor product of two odd, irreducible two dimensional Artin representations.
 In this case, generalized Kato classes -- constructed from diagonal cycles on triple products of modular curves -- are used to establish the first cases of the BSD-conjecture in rank $0$ for rational elliptic curves over $A_5$-quintic extensions of $\bb{Q}$.

 Bhargava \cite{Bar5} showed that $100\%$ of quintic fields have Galois group isomorphic to $S_5$.
 To access some of these quintic fields, in this paper we are interested in the case of $\varrho$ the tensor induction of a totally odd, irreducible two dimensional Artin representation of the absolute Galois group of a real quadratic field.
-Conditionally on some technical assumptions, we prove new instances of the equivariant BSD-conjecture in rank $0$ by analyzing Hirzebruch-Zagier cycles on Shimura threefolds obtained as a product of a Hilbert modular surface and a modular curve.
+Conditionally on a conjecture on the \'etale cohomology of Hilbert modular surfaces (\ref{wishingOhta1}) and some technical assumptions, we prove new instances of the equivariant BSD-conjecture in rank $0$ by analyzing Hirzebruch--Zagier (HZ) cycles on a product of a Hilbert modular surface and a modular curve.